 Aisopou 4 & Karaiskaki Street, € €

-This traditional Greek taverna in the heart of Athens, is not a tourist trap.
-Tucked in a little pedestrian street in Psyrri, away from the noise of the area’s bars, you will spot this cute little tavern filled by colourful chairs and antique lamps.
+This traditional Greek taverna in the heart of Athens is not a tourist trap.
+Tucked in a little pedestrian street in Psyrri, away from the noise of the area’s bars, you will spot this cute little tavern filled with colorful chairs and antique lamps.

 Keramikou 49, € €